 - Entertainment and Media»

-Five of the Best Vinyl Record Storage Solutions: Boxes, Cases & More
+Four of the Best Ways to Store Vinyl Records: Boxes, Cases & DIY

 Finding a good storage solution for your vinyl records

-For an aficionado, it's important to find a good set of vinyl record storage boxes.
+For an aficionado, it's important to either build a long-term storage system yourself, or source a good set of vinyl record storage boxes.
 They help you organize and display your prized possessions, and they keep your record collection clean, safe and ready to play.

 Vinyl is a bit different than other technologies.
 Each record takes up a decent amount of space, and they require a good storage solution.
 The average LP record is about 12 inches by 12 inches, and although they're flat, they still create an interesting storage dilemma.
 They are fragile and prone to shattering if abused.
-Luckily, a top quality vinyl record storage box provides the perfect place to keep them safe from harm.
+Luckily, a clever shelving system, or a top quality vinyl record storage box, provides the perfect place to keep them safe from harm.

-This article will showcase some of the best vinyl record storage boxes, containers and cases on the market today.
-We'll take a look at five specific models, giving the pros and cons for each one.
+This article will showcase some of the best vinyl record storage boxes, containers and cases worth your time to look at.
+We'll take a look at four specific models, giving the pros and cons for each one, and then chat about DIY ideas.
 We'll also first briefly touch on the proper way to store vinyl and what to avoid.
 Let's get started!

-How to properly store vinyl records in a boxe or case
+How to properly store vinyl records in a box or case

 Vinyl is an entirely different creature than those ratty old CDs on your car dashboard.
 LPs are collectors items and meant to be treasured, appreciated, and enjoyed for years.
 They are also fragile and easily damaged by poor conditions, so it's a good idea to observe proper storage techniques.